 Take a hard look at the business expenses you’re incurring monthly and determine whether they’re all essential to your bottom line and more importantly if they’re driving growth?
 Defer or pause subscriptions or memberships to quickly make cuts to cash expenses.
 Now is the time to really examine the ROI on those kinds of items.

-Try getting creative with these six strategies before assuming that cutting your monthly business expenses has to mean laying people off.
+Don’t assume that the only way to cut business expenses is to lay people off.
 Plus, if you’re a growing business, cutting costs can simply mean a new ability to scale profitability.
 And what’s more awesome than that?